Last Updated on: 15th October 2023, 02:51 pm

 The underside of the tortoise (called the plastron) is a collection of bony plates that protect a tortoise’s stomach (ventral surface) from harm.
 It should be smooth, sealed, and damage-free.

 Tortoises pass 3 types of waste: feces, urine, and urates.
-They often pass all three at the same time, so you may observe urate deposits on a tortoise’s poop.
+They often pass all 3 together, meaning you may see urate deposits on a tortoise’s poop.
 Tortoises should produce waste every 2-3 days.

 The fecal matter of a healthy tortoise should be brown or greenish-brown with a firm, consistent texture.